 Feast Your Eyes on This Barcelona Food Tour

 There are so many reasons to visit Barcelona.
-Offering brazenly beautiful architecture, thrilling nightlife and Mediterranean pace of life, Barcelona is arguably the cultural capital of Spain.
-It also boasts an astonishing array of gastronomical delights, from intimate, family-owned tapas bars to avant-garde Michelin-starred restaurants, there's something for every food-lover in this stretch of the Costa Brava coastline.
-There is no better city in Catalonia for a foodie trip, so read on to discover some of Plum Guide's top picks for the best Barcelona food tour.
+Offering brazenly beautiful architecture, thrilling nightlife and a Mediterranean pace of life, Barcelona is arguably the cultural capital of Spain.
+It also boasts an astonishing array of gastronomical delights, from intimate, family-owned tapas bars to avant-garde Michelin-starred restaurants, so there's something for every food-lover in this stretch of the Costa Brava coastline.
+There is no better city in Catalonia for a foodie trip, so read on to discover some of our top picks for the best Barcelona food tour.
+Here at Plum Guide, we pride ourselves on doing the hard work so you don't have to, and we accept nothing but the best, so you can comfortably trust our expert advice.

 Grab yourself a table at Gresca